Australia Day

 Nominate

-The official 2024 Singleton Australia Day ceremony will be held on 26 January 2024 at the Singleton Civic Centre.
+The official 2025 Singleton Australia Day ceremony will be held on 26 January 2025 at Singleton Civic Centre.

 - Announcement of Citizen of the Year and Young Achiever of the Year